Frequently asked questions

 The very latest additions can be seen here.
 At any given time, we’ll be working on several different digitization projects.
-Recently completed projects include Manuscripts from German-Speaking Lands and the Chinese Collections Digitization Project.
+Recently completed projects include Armenian Manuscripts, Manuscripts from German-Speaking Lands and the Chinese Collections Digitization Project.

 How does the Bodleian choose what to digitize?

-Most of the Bodleian’s digitization work is funded externally: by large charities such as The Polonsky Foundation; by Oxford groups such as the Marjory Wardrop Fund and the Friends of the Bodleian; or by individual donors.
+Most of the Bodleian’s digitization work is funded externally: by large charities such as The Polonsky Foundation and The Tolkien Trust; by Oxford groups such as the Marjory Wardrop Fund and the Friends of the Bodleian; or by individual donors.
 These types of funding are generally allocated for specific objects or collections.

 Oxford colleges manage their own digitization according to their own priorities and funding streams.

 Where can I find more information about an item?

 The most current and complete information about our collections can be found in our online catalogues (regardless of whether an item has been digitized or not): SOLO for printed materials and maps, Medieval Manuscripts in Oxford Libraries for medieval manuscripts, and Bodleian Archives & Manuscripts for post-1500 archives and manuscripts.
-For online resources relating to Hebraica and Judaica, and Middle Eastern, North African, South Asian, East Asian, and South East Asian collections, see the Bodleian oriental special collections LibGuide.
+For online resources relating to Hebraica and Judaica, and Middle Eastern, North African and Asian collections, see the Bodleian Asian and Middle Eastern special collections LibGuide.

 While we try to include as much information about an item as possible in Digital Bodleian, the catalogues are the best and most complete source of information.
 Where possible, we link directly to an item's catalogue page in the Digital Bodleian description.